What are powers of attorney?

 You can, if you want, put restrictions on what your attorneys can and can’t do.
 You can also provide guidance to your attorneys within your LPA about how you would like them to act in certain situations.

 You may want to appoint substitute attorneys.
 The role of a substitute attorney is to stand in if one of your first-choice attorneys is unable to act for you for any reason.

 You now need to decide whether you would like anybody other than your attorneys to be aware of the arrangements you have put in place.

-If there is no intention to use the Power of attorney immediately, then these people will not be told about the arrangements at this point in time.
+If there is no intention to use the LPA immediately, then these people will not be told about the arrangements at this point in time.

-However, with a Lasting Power of attorney, your attorneys can only act under the document and on your behalf once it has been registered with the Office of the Public Guardian (this process can take up to 10 weeks).
-If your attorneys do register the document at some stage in the future, they would first of all have to tell the other people that they propose registering it.
+However, with a LPA, your attorneys can only act under the document and on your behalf once it has been registered with the Office of the Public Guardian.
+Note that this process can take up to 20 weeks.
+If your attorneys do register the document at some stage in the future, they have to tell the other people that they propose registering it.

 The people who are given notice will then be given the chance to make representations to the Court on your behalf if they have any worries or concerns about the arrangement.

+Once made and signed, an LPA last indefinitely unless revoked by the donor, the attorney, the Court of Protection or by operation of law.
 If you want to revoke a Lasting power of attorney you need to follow a specific process.
-For more information on this, read Revoking a power of attorney and lasting power of attorney.
+For more information, read Revoking a power of attorney and lasting power of attorney.